 Rental yields are among the highest, at the same time, you can pay as little as USD 1,500 per square meter for new condos in upcoming areas around Ho Chi Minh City.

-Still, before you buy, it’s important that you get your feet wet and learn how it works practically when buying real estate as a foreigner in Vietnam.
+Still, you must get your feet wet before you buy and learn how it works practically when buying real estate as a foreigner in Vietnam.

 Can foreigners buy property in Vietnam?

 Few foreigners have managed to invest in Vietnam real estate in the past.
-We can mainly blame unfavourable and strict foreign ownership regulations.
+We can mainly blame unfavorable and strict foreign ownership regulations.